-No, at this time the Town does not offer any rebates or incentives to customers installing a PV or other customer-generated system.
-There are numerous other incentives available though.
-One resource for federal and state incentives is the Database for State Incentives for Renewables and Efficiency.
+Another resource for federal and state incentives is the Database for State Incentives for Renewables and Efficiency.
 This site includes a clickable, interactive map, showing federal and state incentives, credits, exemptions, grants, loans, and rebates for residential and commercial/industrial projects.
 Local contractors should have up-to-date details about available incentives.

 PV installation and Net metering Application approval process